sav-che/TL-2/Authors/Borchmann, (Johann) Friedrich {std. Borchmann}.md

-> [!cite] BHL link: this entry starts at [page 332](https://www.biodiversitylibrary.org/item/103859#page/342/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 332](https://www.biodiversitylibrary.org/page/33265529) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Borchmann, \[Johann\] Friedrich (1827-1907), German botanist and school teacher, educated at the Gymnasium in the city of his birth, Glückstadt, and the teacher's college at Segeberg, private teacher at Gross-Wessek nr.
 Oldenburg 1848-1850, and in Lütjenburg and Hohwacht Holstein, teacher at Witzhave nr.
-Trittau 1866-1891. (*Borchmann*).
+Trittau 1866-1891.
+**Abbreviated name**: *Borchmann*

 #### Herbarium and types